 - Water – you need the water to cover the eggs when they cook in the microwave.
 The amount of water will depend on how many eggs you use, and the size of the bowl you use to cook the eggs in.

 - Don’t leave out the salt!
-This is used to prevent the eggs from exploding in the microwave.
-You need 1/2 teaspoon of salt for every egg you use, so if you decide to cook additional eggs, be sure to increase the salt.
+This is used to prevent the eggs from exploding.
+You need 1/2 teaspoon of salt for every egg you use, so if you decide to cook additional eggs, be sure to increase the amount of salt.

 - Use room temperature eggs for best results.
-If you use cold eggs you will need to add a bit more cooking time to the recipe and the eggs are more likely to explode.
+If you use cold eggs you will need to add a bit more cooking time and the eggs would be more likely to explode.

-- Be sure to use a bowl and not a glass.
+- Be sure to use a bowl and not a glass to cook the eggs.
 If you use a tall glass instead of a wide, deep bowl, the eggs will explode.

 - Be careful when taking the bowl out of the microwave.
 It will be very hot so use hot pads or oven mitts.